 Comments: The fatality rate in Alaska for fatalities caused by circumstances under the control of AKOSH is very low.
 The plan does not require year-by-year reductions.
-The overall goal is a 10% reduction in the number of workplace fatalities over the entire five-year period.
+The overall goal is a 10% reduction in the rate of workplace fatalities over the entire five-year period.
+AKOSH plan monitors the number of fatalities each year by industry and targets resources to the industrial categories where fatalities are occurring.
+The rate per 100,000 employees was 1.56 in FY09 (5 fatalities; 320,265 employed) and 3.09 in FY10 (10 fatalities; 322,642 employed).
+To accomplish the five year strategic goal, AKOSH will need to achieve significantly lower fatality rates for the next three years.

-Reduce the number of worker injuries and illnesses in the construction industry focusing compliance, consultation, and outreach efforts on the causes of "struck by" and "falling" incidents
+Reduce the number of worker injuries and illnesses in the construction industry focusing compliance, consultation, and outreach efforts on the causes of "struck by" and "falling" incidents.